EcoChem-OSU/MS_Rtool/MalbacR_feature_normalization/README.md

 Input/Output
 ------------
 Input:
-- featureGroups.txt file coming from a peak picking method
+- FeatureGroups.txt file coming from a peak picking method
-- the data need to have some QC (pooled samples)
+- Data need to have some QC (pooled samples)

 Output:
 - %Relative standard deviation (RSD) of feature intensity for all QC (QC_boplot.png)